jpagand/tsrlog/README.md

 # tsrlog

-A tool to help traversing a streaming log file easier.
+A tool to make working with streaming log files easier.

 ## Usage